Identification of High Potential Learners

 - Monitoring and evaluation

-The following information will help teachers and senior leadership to consider in detail what they understand by ‘high learning potential’ or their equivalent term, what sources of evidence to use, what approaches to take, and ultimately how to ensure that no child with high learning potential is being missed.
+The following information will help teachers and senior leadership to consider in detail what they understand by ‘high learning potential’ or their equivalent term, what sources of evidence to use, what approaches to take, and ultimately how to ensure that no high potential learner is being missed.

 Potential Plus UK has taken the decision to use the term High Learning Potential (HLP) to describe the children whom we support, instead of the word ‘gifted’ or ‘gifted and talented’ or ‘more able’ or ‘very able’; which are all terms that have been used in schools and the media in the past.
 This advice sheet aimed at Governors, senior leadership and all teaching staff describes why we have adopted the term and what we mean when we use it.

 High potential learners share some common characteristics that have been researched by Dr Linda Silverman of the Gifted Development Center in the USA.
 This advice sheet outlines these characteristics and the research, as well as providing explanations about the individual traits.
-It is aimed at teachers in early years’ settings, primary and secondary schools.
+It is aimed at teachers in early years’ settings, primary and secondary schools, as well as lead teachers and senior leaders.

-S16a Checklist of HLP Characteristics to aid identification
+S105 Checklist of Characteristics of High Potential Learners to aid identification

 It is widely acknowledged that there is significant underachievement among high potential learners, and that gaps exist between the progress, achievement and attainment of some of the most disadvantaged groups and their peers.

-This advice is aimed at lead teachers or coordinators in all school stages and gives guidance about identifying highly able students who are underachieving.
+This advice sheet is aimed those with responsibility for high learning potential in all school stages and gives guidance about identifying high potential learners who are underachieving.

 Identification in Educational Phases